MaheshAdagatla/Imperial-Capstone/README.md

 Inputs must start with 0

-Inputs must have a maximum 6 decimals
+Inputs must have a maximum of 6 decimal places

-Queries are sequential — one function call per iteration.
+Queries are strictly sequential (one evaluation per iteration)

 Outputs (responses):

-Each query returns a single real-valued score representing the function’s performance at that input.
+A single real-valued score per query

-All tasks are maximisation problems — higher values indicate better performance.
+All tasks are maximisation problems (higher is better)

-Example: Input [0.42, 0.78] → Output 0.67.

-The model’s goal is to choose the next input intelligently to improve this output, given limited prior observations (often only 10–40 data points to start).
+The optimiser’s role is to select the next input intelligently, given very limited prior observations (often fewer than 40 points).

 Section 3: Challenge Objectives

-The objective is to maximise the unknown function using the limited number of evaluations available.
+The objective is to maximise each unknown function under a strict evaluation budget.

-Key constraints include:
+Key constraints:

-Limited query budget: Only 13 total evaluations per function (including the initial data).
+Limited query budget: 13 total evaluations per function (including initial data)

-Sequential feedback: Each new input must be chosen based on results so far.
+Sequential feedback: Each query must depend on all previous results

-Unknown function structure: The mapping from inputs to outputs is nonlinear, possibly multimodal, and noisy.
+Unknown structure: Functions may be nonlinear, multimodal, and noisy

-This setup tests the ability to balance exploration (searching new areas to learn about the function) and exploitation (refining around known high-performing regions).
-The challenge lies in achieving the global maximum efficiently while managing uncertainty and cost.
+This setup explicitly tests the ability to balance exploration (learning about unobserved regions) and exploitation (refining known high-performing regions).
+Success depends on extracting maximal information from each evaluation rather than brute-force search.

-Section 4: Technical Approach
+Section 4: Technical Approach and Its Evolution

-During the first three query submissions, the approach has evolved from exploration-driven to model-guided optimisation:

-Modelling technique:
+Rather than using a fixed optimisation strategy, the approach evolved across rounds as more information became available.

+Early rounds (exploration-first):

+Broad sampling across the full input domain

-A Gaussian Process (GP) surrogate model with a Matern kernel models the unknown function.
+Gaussian Process (GP) surrogate with a Matérn kernel

-The GP provides both mean predictions and uncertainty estimates, enabling informed decisions about where to query next.

-Acquisition strategy:

-The Expected Improvement (EI) function guides the search.

-Early iterations emphasised exploration (higher exploration parameter values, e.g., 0.01–0.05) to discover promising regions.

-Later iterations will shift toward exploitation (smaller exploration parameter values, eg. 0.001 or using Probability of Improvement) to fine-tune around the best region.

-Hyperparameter handling:

-GP hyperparameters (length-scales, variance, noise) are re-optimised after each iteration.

-High length-scale bounds help detect and down-weight irrelevant dimensions.

-Feature sensitivity:

-Sensitivity analysis assesses feature influence; features with minimal impact may be deprioritised to improve efficiency.

-Alternative considerations:

-Explored SVM classification and feature relevance analysis to identify high vs low performance regions, but these serve mainly as diagnostic aids rather than replacements for the GP.

-Exploration vs exploitation balance:

-Current strategy still includes limited exploration in uncertain regions but increasingly trusts the model’s predictions as more data accumulates.
+Acquisition behaviour prioritised uncertainty reduction to avoid premature commitment

+Middle rounds (balanced refinement):

+Introduction of a Neural Network (NN) surrogate to capture nonlinear patterns

+Two-stage candidate selection: GP-based screening followed by NN re-ranking

+Decisions increasingly guided by agreement between surrogates rather than uncertainty alone

+Later rounds (controlled exploitation):

+Sampling progressively localised around the best-performing regions

+Dimension importance estimated via GP length-scales and NN sensitivities

+Weaker dimensions narrowed more aggressively while preserving full input structure

+Small, deliberate exploration retained to avoid overconfidence

-The switch from broad exploration to local refinement is planned dynamically based on Expected Improvement convergence.
+This progression reflects a shift from global learning to local refinement as the query budget is consumed.

 Section 5: Workflow Overview

-The BBO capstone project follows a structured optimisation loop designed to efficiently explore and exploit unknown functions under a strict query budget:
+Each optimisation iteration follows a consistent loop:

-Data Preparation – Load and normalise initial input-output pairs from .npy files.
+Data Preparation – Load and normalise existing input–output pairs

-Model Fitting – Train a surrogate model (Gaussian Process or Neural Network) to approximate the black-box function.
+Model Fitting – Train the current surrogate model(s)

-Acquisition Step – Use an acquisition function (Expected Improvement, Probability of Improvement, or Upper Confidence Bound) to suggest the next query point.
+Acquisition Step – Score candidate points using an acquisition function

-Evaluation and Logging – Query the true function, update results, and retrain the surrogate model.
+Evaluation and Logging – Query the black-box function and record results

-Visualisation and Analysis – Track convergence, feature importance, and model uncertainty to guide the next round.
+Analysis and Monitoring – Inspect convergence, uncertainty, and feature sensitivity

+This structure ensures reproducibility while allowing strategy adjustments between rounds.

 Section 6: Surrogate Modelling Approaches

-Refer the model card at /Model_Card.txt
+(Refer to /Model_Card.txt for detailed model documentation.)

-The repository implements multiple surrogate modelling strategies to represent the unknown functions:
+The repository includes multiple surrogate models:

 Gaussian Process (GP):
-Uses the Matern kernel for smooth, non-linear surface modelling with uncertainty quantification.
-Ideal for low-data regimes (under 40 samples).
+Uses a Matérn kernel to model smooth, nonlinear surfaces with calibrated uncertainty.
+Well suited to low-data regimes and central to early-stage decision-making.

 Neural Network Surrogate:
-Implemented in PyTorch, the NN model learns complex, high-dimensional patterns.
-Gradient-based sensitivity analysis helps identify influential features and guide the next query direction.
+Implemented in PyTorch to capture complex or non-stationary patterns.
+Gradient-based sensitivity analysis is used to assess feature influence and guide sampling during later rounds.

+The combination allows uncertainty-aware exploration early on and expressive modelling during exploitation.

 Section 7: Hyperparameter Tuning

-The following parameters significantly affect model performance and convergence:

-Category--Example Parameter--Description--Type

-GP Kernel--length_scale, nu, noise_level--Controls smoothness and noise tolerance--Continuous

-Acquisition--xi (EI/PI)--Adjusts exploration–exploitation balance--Continuous

-Neural Net--hidden_layers, neurons, learning_rate, batch_size--Defines network capacity and training dynamics--Discrete/Continuous

-Hyperparameters are tuned empirically through short validation runs or via Bayesian optimisation when computationally feasible.
+Several hyperparameters critically influence model stability, convergence speed, and the exploration–exploitation balance.
+These parameters were not fixed upfront; instead, they were adjusted gradually as the optimisation progressed and the query budget diminished.

+Gaussian Process (GP) hyperparameters
+Examples include:

+Kernel length scales (per dimension), used to control smoothness and detect irrelevant inputs

+Kernel variance, governing the overall output scale

+Observation noise level, allowing robustness to noisy evaluations These parameters are re-optimised via marginal likelihood after each iteration to ensure the GP adapts as new data arrive.

+Acquisition function hyperparameters
+Examples include:

+Expected Improvement (EI) / Probability of Improvement (PI): exploration parameter xi, reduced over rounds to shift from exploration to exploitation

+Upper Confidence Bound (UCB): confidence parameter k, tuned downward to limit over-exploration as convergence approaches These parameters directly control how aggressively the optimiser explores uncertain regions versus refining known high-performing areas.

+Neural Network surrogate hyperparameters
+Examples include:

+Number of hidden layers and neurons per layer

+Learning rate and optimiser choice

+Batch size (reduced in later rounds to stabilise exploitation) Neural network capacity was intentionally kept minimal to avoid overfitting in the low-data regime.

+Two-stage optimisation and exploitation parameters Examples include:

+Stage 1 candidate pool size (broad GP-based screening)

+Stage 2 refinement size (focused NN-based ranking)

+Local sampling radius around the current best solution

+Retention of the current best point to prevent regression These parameters increasingly favoured local refinement in later rounds while maintaining a small degree of diversity.

+Overall, hyperparameter tuning prioritised robustness, interpretability, and controlled convergence over aggressive optimisation.
+Adjustments were guided by observed surrogate behaviour, acquisition stability, and diminishing marginal gains rather than fixed heuristics.

+Section 8: How to Read This Repository

+README.md – High-level overview and project narrative

+Methodology.md – Rationale and evolution of design decisions

+Model_Card.txt – Detailed description of the final hybrid optimiser

+Datasheet.txt – Documentation of inputs, outputs, and constraints

+Together, these documents aim to present not just what was built, but how and why it evolved — reflecting realistic optimisation under uncertainty rather than a static, idealised solution.